 - This course is an interdisciplinary take on the complex role of states (and other governing entities) and markets through the lens of both economics and political science.
 Theoretical concepts from both fields are studied and used to analyze real-world problems and evaluate policy options to deal with them from across the globe.
 Topics covered include globalization, basic microeconomics, poverty and inequality, the welfare state, trade and domestic policy, development and institutional change, behavioral economics and public policy, fiscal and monetary policy in the US, foreign aid, and the economics of conflict.

-- International Law Institute – Academic and Capstone Director, Course Instructor (Summer 2016)
+- International Law Institute – Academic Director (Summer 2016)